Bugi-Sulistiyo/Computer-Aided-Detection-System-for-Glaucoma-Disease/README.md

-# Glaucoma Segmentation Project
+# Computer-Aided Detection System (CAD) of Glaucoma Disease
-This project is a research about glaucoma detection using semantic segmentation.
-The fundus image and OCT scan is taken from one of Hospital in Yogyakarta.
+A Research of glaucoma detection using semantic segmentation.
+The dataset used are fundus image and OCT image taken from one of Hospital in Samarinda.
 The dataset consist of fundus images labelled as glaucoma and non-glaucoma and is scanned from both patient eye.

 ## Confidentiality
 The dataset being used is confidential because of it's medical properties.
-The data and metadata is not showed on the script.
+The data information of each sample is embedded into the name of the files.
 Also in order to download the dataset, the direct use of storage link is avoided.
-To handle this condition, the .env file is used to store all the confidential information that need to be used on the scripts.
+To handle this condition, the .env file is used to store all the confidential information that needed to be used on the scripts.

 ## Methods and Tools Used
 - Segmentation